AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-group.md

 # Create a group

-[Add overview here...this procedure needs to be tested.]

 To be assigned access to a service, users must belong to one or more groups (unless you have assigned individual roles to your user).

-**Note:** All users created in your account belong to a default 'User' group.
+**Note:** All users created in your account belong to the default 'User' group in AVEVA Connect.

 Perform the following steps to create a group and add users to the group: